 - Chest pain

-- Heart palpitations
+- Heart palpitations / rapid heart rate

 - Breathing problems

-- Psychotic symptoms that require sedatives.
+- Psychotic symptoms that require sedatives

+Since Spice, K2, kush, and other synthetic cannabinoids were released into the U.S., several states have banned these drugs.
+The federal government has also banned various types of synthetic marijuana.
 Local and state governments are now finding methods of banning the whole group of synthetic cannabinoids rather than banning individual compounds.
 This makes it less likely that replacements will almost immediately pop up after an individual compound is banned.

 Supportive medications may be used to address specific symptoms of withdrawal, such as anxiety, insomnia, or other issues.